AoChang56/FWIRM/READme.md

 run *RMFWI.py* for an ensemble of velocity realisations.

 > [!NOTE]
-> The estimation of geostatistics characterisations in the inversion processing needs to be consistent with the input velocity field in the forward modelling.
+> The estimation of geostatistics characterisations in the inversion processing needs to be consistent with the input velocity data in the forward modelling.